bsubercaseaux/PackingChromaticTacas/README.md

 2. **Plus Encoding**

 The plus encoding needs to be executed in two separate steps.
-The first step consists of specifying the different regions S_i of the encoding (a process we call _"placing"_), and the second part takes the specification of the regions S_i (we call this a _"placement"_) and produces the CNF formula.
+The first step consists of specifying the different regions $S_i$ of the encoding (a process we call _"placing"_), and the second part takes the specification of the regions $S_i$ (we call this a _"placement"_) and produces the CNF formula.

 **Note**: we provide as well the placements used in the paper inside the `placements` folder.
 So it is possible to skip the placing step and used the pre-generated placement files directly.